SeanFromIT/anomalyv6/history/LeonardStringfield.md

 > "This one experience near Iwo Jima was proof enough to me in 1950 that the 'foo fighter' of World War II--sometimes dubbed 'Kraut fireball' in the European Theater--and the flying saucer were one and the same kind of machine and from the same source: outer space."

-Uneasy about the "rumored loss of Air Force interceptors chasing UFOs, the low-level green fireballs over
+Uneasy about the loss of Air Force interceptors chasing UFOs \[[Mantell 1948](/case/Mantell1948), [Moncla/Wilson 1953](https://www.history.com/articles/ufo-fighter-jet-disappears-over-lake-superior-kinross-incident)], the low-level green fireballs over
-Sweden and the southwestern United States" and his own experience, Stringfield related he was concerned about the "intent" behind the probes.
+Scandinavia \[[Hessdalen Lights](https://www.hessdalen.org/)] and the southwestern United States and his own experience, Stringfield related he was concerned about the "intent" behind the probes.
 In March 1954, he created [Civilian Research, Interplanetary Flying Objects (CRIFO)](CRIFO), and published a monthly newsletter, *ORBIT*.